ASuresh0524/HungerHotspotPredictor/README.md

 To run the model:

 python predict_food_insecurity.py
-This will output model evaluation results and a list of high priority counties.
+This will output model evaluation results and a list of high-priority counties.

 The trained model object is saved to food_insecurity_model.pkl for making predictions on new data.